VTwin90/xelor/README.md

 * [Gitpod](https://gitpod.io/) was used to develop the website.

 #### Design
-* [Figma](https://figma.com/ "Figma") - used to create the project's wireframes, designs, and logo.
+* [Figma](https://figma.com/ "Figma") - used to create the project's wireframes, designs, database and logo.
 * [FavIcon](https://favicon.io/) -used for compressing logo into favIcons.
 * [Unsplash](https://unsplash.com/) was used to get images for the project.
 * [TinyJPG](https://tinyjpg.com/) - used to reduce image file sizes.
 * [ILoveImages](https://www.iloveimg.com/) - used to reduce image file sizes.
-* [Techsini](https://techsini.com/multi-mockup/) -used to create the Mockup image in this README.
 * [Photopea](https://www.photopea.com/ "Photopea") - used to fix the product images.